Table of Contents

 This method focuses on cutting down waste, saving both time and resources.
 The primary objective is to deliver greater value to customers while utilising fewer resources.
 Projects are managed by only using what is truly needed to get the job done well, just like the lean production approach in business.

 There are many other Project Management methods available, but these are among the most popular.
-The choice typically depends on the Project Manager's or company's preference.
+The choice typically depends on the Project Manager's or the company's preference.

 Kanban Project Management